Greg Laswell

 Greg Laswell (born April 26, 1974) is an American musician, recording engineer, and record producer from San Diego, California.
-He attended high school at Valley Christian High School in Cerritos, California.
+He attended Valley Christian High School in Cerritos, California.
 He has released 7 studio albums: Good Movie in 2003, Through Toledo in 2006, Three Flights from Alto Nido in 2008, Take a Bow in 2010, Landline in 2012, I Was Going to be an Astronaut in 2014, Everyone Thinks I Dodged A Bullet in 2016, and Next Time in 2018, as well as several EPs and special singles.
 Many of his songs have been featured in films and television shows.

 Career

 1998–2002: Shillglen

-Greg Laswell was born in Long Beach, California.
+Greg Laswell was born and raised in Long Beach, California.
 He moved to San Diego in 1993 and graduated from Point Loma Nazarene University.
-From 1998 through the early 2000s, Laswell was frontman for the San Diego-based band Shillglen.
+From 1998 through the early 2000s, Laswell was frontman for the San Diego–based band Shillglen.
 Members of the band included Chad Lansford (backing vocals and guitar), Justin Skeesuck (guitar), Michael de Neve (bass), Marcel de Neve (drums) and Matt Mintz (lead guitar).
 The band released one album, titled Sometimes I Feel, in late 1999 and had some moderate success when the band was nominated for Best Alternative Album and Best Alternative Band at the San Diego Music Awards in 2000.
 By mid-2001, Shillglen had over 400,000 downloads of their music through MP3.com.
 However, Shillglen quietly disbanded in October 2001 after Laswell suggested the band take a break.
 The band mutually agreed, but never regrouped.